sitch-io/demo/README.md

 ### Pre-requisites
     * Resin.io
     * Slack
-  * One provisioned instance (CoreOS preferred)
+  * One provisioned instance (CoreOS or Ubuntu 16.04 preferred)
-    * At least 40GB of storage mounted at /opt
+    * At least 20GB of storage mounted at /opt
     * 4GB RAM
   * Public DNS-resolving hostname assigned to the instance